nasa/delta/delta/config/README.md

  * `validation`: Specify validation data.
 The validation data is tested after each epoch to evaluate the classifier performance.
 Always use separate training and validation data!
    * `from_training` and `steps`: If `from_training` is true, take the `steps` training batches and do not use it for training but for validation instead.
+If `from_training` is false, `steps` is ignored.
    * `images` and `labels`: Specified using the same format as the input data.
 Use this imagery as testing data if `from_training` is false.
  * `log_folder` and `resume_cutoff`: If log_folder is specified, store read records of how much of each image